-It’s no secret we are expecting a baby later this year and of course the first thing we did was find as many books as we could read about it to help my 3 year old adjust to the idea and changes that are inevitably starting to happen.
+It’s no secret we are expecting a baby later this year.
+And of course the first thing we did was find as many books as we could read about it to help my 3-year-old adjust to the idea and changes that are inevitably starting to happen.
 Here is a great list of books about babies that are perfect to read to your older kiddos.